KaiWenger/memochange/README.md

 ```

-This yields a matrix that gives test statistic and critical values for the null of constant $I(0)$ against a change from $I(0)$ to $I(1)$ or vice versa.
+This yields a matrix that gives test statistic and critical values for the null of constant I(0) against a change from I(0) to I(1) or vice versa.
 Furthermore, the statistics for a change in an unknown direction are included as well.
 This accounts for the fact that we perform two tests facing a multiple testing problem.
-The results suggest that a change from $I(0)$ to $I(1)$ has occurred somewhere in the series since the test statistic exceeds the critical value at the one percent level.
+The results suggest that a change from I(0) to I(1) has occurred somewhere in the series since the test statistic exceeds the critical value at the one percent level.
 In addition, this value is also significant when accounting for the multiple testing problem.
 Consequently, the default version of the ratio test suggests a break in persistence.

 We can modify this default version by choosing the arguments `trend`, `tau`, `statistic`, `type`, `m`, `z`, `simu`, and `M` (see the help page of the ratio test for details).
 The plot does not indicate a linear trend so that it seems unreasonable to change the trend argument.
 Also, the plot suggests that the break is rather in the middle of the series than at the beginning or the end so that changing the break fraction seems unnecessary as well.
 The type of test statistic calculated can be easily changed using the statistic argument.
 However, simulation results indicate mean, max, and exp statistics to deliver qualitatively similar results.

 Something that is of more importance is the type of test performed.
 The default version considers the approach by Busetti and Taylor (2004).
-In case of a constant $I(1)$ process this test often spuriously identifies a break in persistence.
-Harvey, Leybourne and Taylor (2006) account for this issue by adjusting the test statistic such that its critical values are the same under constant $I(0)$ and constant $I(1)$.
+In case of a constant I(1) process this test often spuriously identifies a break in persistence.
+Harvey, Leybourne and Taylor (2006) account for this issue by adjusting the test statistic such that its critical values are the same under constant I(0) and constant I(1).
 We can calculate their test statistic by setting `type="HLT"`.
 For this purpose, we need to state the number of polynomials used in their test statistic.
-The default value is $9$ as suggested by Harvey, Leybourne and Taylor (2006).
+The default value is 9 as suggested by Harvey, Leybourne and Taylor (2006).
-Choosing another value is only sensible for very large data sets (number of obs. > $10000$) where the test statistic cannot be calculated due to computational singularity.
+Choosing another value is only sensible for very large data sets (number of obs. > 10000) where the test statistic cannot be calculated due to computational singularity.
-In this case decreasing $z$ can allow the test statistic to be calculated.
+In this case decreasing z can allow the test statistic to be calculated.
 This, however, invalidates the critical values.
-Since our data set is rather small we can stick with the default of $z=9$.
+Since our data set is rather small we can stick with the default of z=9.

 ```r
 ratio_test(x,type="HLT")